AcevedoJetter/text-to-ascii/README.md

 # How to see the art

-Once you get the `{stringToPrint}.txt` file, you want to zoom out to see all the ascii art
+Run `node main.js` or `npm start` after changing `const stringToPrint` to your desired string.
+Once the `{stringToPrint}.txt` file is created, you want to zoom out on the file to see all the ascii art generated

 # To do